 If you are required to register with the police, it is an offence not to do so.
 You are also required to keep your Police Registration Certificate up-to-date and to report any changes to your student status.

 Who has to register with the police?

 If your student visa is for six months or more and you are aged 16 or over, you will normally be required to register with the police in the UK if you are a national of one of the following countries or territories:

 |Turkey||Turkmenistan||United Arab Emirates||Ukraine||Uzbekistan||Yemen|

 |Or if you are classed as a stateless person or you hold a non-national travel document.|

 If you are required to register with the police, this will be stated on your visa sticker, on your Biometric Residence Permit if you have one, or possibly in a letter sent to you when your visa was granted.
 You will need to check carefully.
 Your dependants will also be required to register with the police if you have to register and they meet the visa length, age and nationality conditions above.

 When, where and how to register with the police

-As of 12 September 2016, students who need to register with the police will need to email the following details to OVRO@thamesvalley.pnn.police.uk within 7 days of arrival in the UK or within seven days of receiving your BRP if you have applied for a new visa in the UK.
+If you are required to register with the police you must email the following details to OVRO@thamesvalley.pnn.police.uk within 7 days of arrival in the UK or within seven days of receiving your BRP if you have applied for a new visa in the UK.